Client: U.S. Agency for International Development

 Solutions: Governance

-USAID’s Domestic Resource Mobilization Program is supporting local and national government partners to address these challenges through a combination of increased revenue mobilization, improved expenditure management, and enhanced public-private dialogue.
-The program builds upon the achievements of USAID’s Tax Policy and Administration Reform project and Fiscal Policy and Expenditure Management Program, both managed by DAI, which assisted El Salvador’s government to significantly improve revenue mobilization and public financial management.
-By assisting government partners to further enhance their systems for collecting and spending revenue, DAI’s Domestic Resource Mobilization team helps increase public funding to support social programs, generate employment, and reduce inequality.
+USAID’s Domestic Resource Mobilization Program supported local and national government partners to address these challenges through a combination of increased revenue mobilization, improved expenditure management, and enhanced public-private dialogue.
+The program built upon the achievements of USAID’s Tax Policy and Administration Reform project and Fiscal Policy and Expenditure Management Program, both managed by DAI, which assisted El Salvador’s government to significantly improve revenue mobilization and public financial management.
+By assisting government partners to further enhance their systems for collecting and spending revenue, DAI’s Domestic Resource Mobilization team helped increase public funding to support social programs, generate employment, and reduce inequality.
+This support helped El Salvador to reap an additional $1.03 billion (or 2.5 percent of GDP) between 2017 and 2021.

 RELATED CONTENT: